Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 - `express_route_circuit_id` - (Required) The ID of the ExpressRoute circuit.

-- `connection_config` - (Optional) a `connection_config` block as defined below.
+- `connection` - (Optional) a `connection` block as defined below.
 Used to configure the Virtual Network Gateway Connection between the ExpressRoute Circuit and the Virtual Network Gateway.
   - `authorization_key` - (Optional) The authorization key for the ExpressRoute Circuit.
   - `express_route_gateway_bypass` - (Optional) Whether to bypass the ExpressRoute Gateway for data forwarding.
   - `name` - (Optional) The name of the Virtual Network Gateway Connection.